 Teach Kids Limits

-Practice Quiet Puppy-Talk
+Practice Quiet Puppy Talk

 Ignore the Puppy

-Staring is a challenge in dog language that can stress some pets, especially kids that are eye-to-eye level.
+Staring is a challenge in dog language that can stress some pets, especially from kids that are at a dog's eye level.
 But when ignored, pups are more likely to be intrigued enough to investigate on their own.

-Seat The Kids
+Seat the Kids

-Puppies take turns playing chase-and-tackle games with each other, so when chased by toddlers they may get too rough without meaning to.
-So make it a dog rule that young kids must sit before they can pet the dog and that the dog gets to approach.
+Puppies take turns playing chase-and-tackle games with each other, so when chased by toddlers, they may get too rough without meaning to.
+Make it a dog rule that young kids must sit before they can pet the dog and that the dog gets to approach.
 That also lets the pup control interactions and move away when the puppy has had enough.

-Forcing a dog to sit still for a child’s unwanted attention may cause the puppy to avoid the child in future.
-This instead makes it the dog’s choice and a fun, rewarding experience.
+Forcing a dog to sit still for a child’s unwanted attention may cause the puppy to avoid the child in the future.
+This instead makes it the dog’s choice and a fun and rewarding experience.
 Once seated, the child can lure and entice the puppy with a toy.
 Playing builds a positive relationship that can grow into love.

-However, you can begin at this age with supervised care duties, such as filling the puppy’s water bowl or teaching how to comb and groom the fur coat.
-The more pleasant experiences your children enjoy with the puppy, the stronger becomes the bond between them.
+There are always exceptions, but as a general rule, children should be at least 6 or 7 years old before being given responsibility for a puppy’s care.
+However, you can begin supervised care duties, such as filling the puppy’s water bowl or teaching how to comb and groom the fur coat, at this point.
+The more pleasant experiences your children enjoy with the puppy, the stronger the bond between them.